Academics

 Hours

-After lunch, the afternoon block of time is geared towards outdoors activities.
-On some days, a class might hike or learn primitive survival skills.
-On other days, the class may have an art focus or cook around the fire pit.
 As often as possible, the students should be collaborating on an active learning exercise, with the instructors providing ideas and guidance but largely allowing the students to take the lead role in developing their own knowledge base and designing their own experiments.
 Although this method of learning will require some adaptation and flexibility on the part of both students and adults, soon enough the children take a lead role in their own scientific explorations while following their own natural curiosity.